Ashish-simpleCoder/classic-react-components/README.md

 ## Features

 - Comes with treeshaking
 - Typescript support
 - Small bundle size
+- Minimal and Easy to use

 ## Installation